-- a.
-Blocks must be designed to assure traffic safety and ease of traffic control and circulation, to accommodate the special needs of the use contemplated, and to take advantage of the limitations and opportunities of the topography. - i.
-In incorporated areas, block length must not be more than 1,600 feet if practical. - ii.
-In unincorporated areas, block length must not be more than 1,600 feet if practical. - b.
-Blocks must be wide enough to allow for two tiers of lots except where essential to provide separation of residential development from traffic arteries or to overcome specific disadvantages of topography and orientation or unless the governing body approves the design of irregularly shaped blocks indented by cul-de-sacs. - c.
-Rights-of-way / easements for pedestrian walks, not less than (10) ten feet wide, may be required where deemed essential to provide circulation or safe access to schools, playgrounds, shopping, transportation and other community facilities, or other public health and safety considerations.
+- A. Blocks must be designed to assure traffic safety and ease of traffic control and circulation, to accommodate the special needs of the use contemplated, and to take advantage of the limitations and opportunities of the topography. - I. In incorporated areas, block length must not be more than sixteen hundred (1,600) feet, if practical. - II.
+In unincorporated areas, block length must not be more than sixteen hundred (1,600) feet, if practical. - B. Blocks must be wide enough to allow for two tiers of lots except where essential to provide separation of residential development from traffic arteries or to overcome specific disadvantages of topography and orientation or unless the governing body approves the design of irregularly shaped blocks indented by cul-de-sacs. - C. Rights-of-way / easements for pedestrian walks, not less than ten (10) feet wide, may be required where deemed essential to provide circulation or safe access to schools, playgrounds, shopping, transportation and other community facilities, or other public health and safety considerations.

-V-H. Streets and Roads
+5(h).
+Streets and Roads

-Roads located within a subdivision, shall meet the appropriate Broadwater County Subdivision Road Standards found in Appendix B of these regulations.
+Roads located within a subdivision shall meet the appropriate Broadwater County Subdivision Road Standards found in Appendix B of these regulations.
+Roads accessing, abutting, or serving two or more parcels or dwellings are considered roads.